 Easy Data Restoration

-Another benefit of cloud backup is that, if you host your production workloads in the cloud, cloud backup data can easily be copied back into production in the event that your production application environment crashes or needs to be rebuilt.
+Another benefit among the advantages of cloud backup is that, if you host your production workloads in the cloud, cloud backup data can easily be copied back into production in the event that your production application environment crashes or needs to be rebuilt.
 (For examples of the various methods by which cloud data can be backed up within the cloud, see this article on AWS EC2 backups.)

 With on-premise backups, this may not be the case.
 Depending on bandwidth, it will likely take much longer to upload large amounts of backup data from an on-premise datacenter to the cloud than it would move data within the cloud.
 This is true even if your cloud backups are based on cold storage and require some time to retrieve data.